aviel08/devart-template/project_posts/2014-03-16-Concept_sketch.md

-The project will consist on a monolith place on the middle of the designated space, and the interactions will occur in pairs of users.
-When a user approach the system will be prompted for the second one.
+The project will consist of a monolith placed in the middle of the designated space, and the interactions will occur between two users at a time.
+When a user approaches, the system will prompt for a second user.

 Two webcams and two screens connected to a Mac mini are inside powering the installation.